iArcanic/iss-cw/docs/report/iss-report.md

 ### 2.3.2 Decryption

-Since AES symmetric encryption was used, the relevant decryption operation has to be performed to convert the cipher text output to its original readable plain text input.
-This function again, takes the same arguments as `aes_encrypt`.
+The relevant AES decryption operation has to be performed to convert the cipher text output to its original readable plain text input.
+This function again, takes the same arguments as `aes_encrypt()`.

 ```python
 def aes_data_decrypt(aes_key, data)
 ```

 As the `data` parameter will take the value of serialised cipher text from the JSON object, it needs to be unserialised in the same way, and that is again by decoding via Base64.
-This ensures that the cipher text is in its original form.

 ```python
 ciphertext = base64.b64decode(data)
 ```

-Since in `aes_encrypt` the final cipher text was a combination of the initialisation vector and the cipher text components (see [2.3.1](#231-encryption)), using string splicing, the cipher text is appropriately split up in half, of length 16 characters – the size of the initialisation vector and the actual cipher text are both 16 (see [2.3.1](#231-encryption)), so in total, 32 characters.
+Since in `aes_encrypt()` the final cipher text was a combination of the initialisation vector and the cipher text components (see [2.3.1](#231-encryption)), using string splicing, the cipher text is appropriately split up in half, of length 16 characters – the size of the initialisation vector and the actual cipher text are both 16 (see [2.3.1](#231-encryption)).

 ```python
 iv = ciphertext[:16]